 The fellowships will provide support for students to spend two semesters in the University Archives conducting significant research on a GW diversity-related topic of their own design while guided by an approved faculty advisor.
 Researchers will use University Archives collections, including the historical GW Hatchet newspaper, records of the administration, departments, student organizations, Board of Trustees, photographs, and any supplementary resources outside of GW when necessary to examine the full record of diversity at GW.
 Staff members from Special Collections will orient students to the archives and serve as a resource to them throughout the project.
 The research period will begin in November 2014 and end in May 2015.
 Half of the award amount will be distributed in each semester.
 Fellows will be expected to produce a final project and share their research at a culminating public event in the late spring of 2015.

 To apply, please submit:

-The research statement should address specifically the relevance of the proposed research to unique resources found in the GW University Archives collections.
+The research statement should address the relevance of the proposed research to the unique resources found in the University Archives collections.
 Faculty advisors should be aware of and supportive of the proposed research.
-Applications will be considered that propose scholarly use of GW University Archives collections along with other relevant archives and manuscripts collections outside of GW.
 Prospective applicants are encouraged to consult the website of the Special Collections Research Center for detailed descriptions of University Archives collections.

-All application materials should be in PDF format and submitted electronically to Bergis Jules, GW University Archivist, at firstname.lastname@example.org by September 2nd, 2013.
+All application materials should be submitted electronically to Special Collections at firstname.lastname@example.org by October 17, 2014.
 Your email should include the subject line “[Last Name] University Archives Diversity Research Fellowship Application.”
-Notifications of awards will be emailed to recipients by September 15th, 2013.
+Notifications of awards will be emailed to recipients by October 31, 2014.